F1 22: Gameplay

 Due to new technical regulations for the 2022 Formula One World Championship, F1 22 features new car models with updated physics.
 The game also features an updated track list, including the revised layouts of Circuit de Barcelona-Catalunya for the Spanish Grand Prix, Yas Marina Circuit for the Abu Dhabi Grand Prix and Albert Park Circuit for the Australian Grand Prix, as well as adding the new Miami International Autodrome for the new Miami Grand Prix.
 The Algarve International Circuit, home of the Portuguese Grand Prix, along with the Shanghai International Circuit, hosting the Chinese Grand Prix, was subsequently added to the game with an update.

 Formula One sprints, a new addition to the sport, are also included in the game.
 F1 22 features adaptive AI, which would adjust the pace of AI cars according to the performance of players to ensure players are competitive from race-to-race.
 The game also introduces a customisable hub mode called F1 Life to allow players to collect supercars, clothing and accessories.
 The game is also confirmed to support virtual reality for PC via Oculus Rift, or HTC Vive, virtual reality headsets.
 F1 22 also features immersive broadcast options, based on televised Formula One broadcasts, as well as interactive pit stops.

 EA and Codemasters also added Supercars to Formula One with "Pirelli Hot Laps", which is accessible through the new "F1 Life" mode, as well as a licensed soundtrack in the main menu.
 Furthermore, an option to choose either David Croft from Sky Sports or Alex Jacques from Channel 4 as the main English commentator for F1 races is also added.

+In My Team, 4 new 'Icons' were added: Nico Hülkenberg, Mark Webber, Jacques Villeneuve and Mika Häkkinen who could be signed by the player's team, the latter of which added in a post-release DLC.

 In a post-launch update, F1 22 features the 2023 Alfa Romeo C43.